PuffinDev/PyChat3/README.md

 # PyChat

-Pychat is a python chat application created with socket.
+Pychat is a feature rich chat application created with python socket.

 # Features